This article was originally published on 27 March 2020 and later uptaded on 23 September 2020.

 Percentage of data available in each surveyed country

-In the UK, a full 96% of the data was available, in Austria 71%, only one third or less of the data was available in Croatia, France and Hungary.
-Moderate levels of data publication were found in Germany (64%) and Spain (61%).
+In the UK, a full 96% of the data was available, in Spain 71%, about one third of the data was available in Croatia, France and Hungary.
+Moderate levels of data publication were found in Austria and Germany (64%).
 It is not clear whether data is missing because it is not collected, or if governments simply have not yet published all the data that they have.
 Moreover, not all relevant data was published as SDG data and it was difficult to find.

 Available data for SDG 5 indicators by contry